22.214.171.124 Qualification for CP during temporary absence from the private home - hospitalisation

 Where the carer qualifies for CP on the basis of their combined care of 2 or more children aged under 16 years, each CHILD may be in hospital simultaneously or separately for an unlimited number of days.

 Where the carer qualifies for CP on the basis of their multiple care of a disabled adult aged 16 years or over, and one or more children aged under 16 with disability or medical condition, or a disabled adult and their dependent child, each CHILD may be hospitalised for an unlimited number of days.
-The 63 day limit will still apply to the ADULT care receiver, i.e. the ADULT care receiver may be in hospital for a maximum of 63 days (either continuous or broken) in one calendar year and still qualify their carer for CP.
+The 63 day limit will still apply to the ADULT care receiver, that is, the ADULT care receiver may be in hospital for a maximum of 63 days (either continuous or broken) in one calendar year and still qualify their carer for CP.

 Providing care to all care receivers when a care receiver is hospitalised